-The Responsible Entity of Perpetual ESG Australian Share Fund (formerly known as "Perpetual Ethical SRI Fund") is Perpetual Investment Management Limited (ABN 18 000 866 535), a wholly owned subsidiary of Perpetual Limited (ACN 000 431 827).
+The Responsible Entity of Perpetual Pure Microcap Fund is Perpetual Investment Management Limited (ABN 18 000 866 535), a wholly owned subsidiary of Perpetual Limited (ACN 000 431 827).

 The Scheme does not employ personnel in its own right.
 However, it is required to have an incorporated Responsible Entity to manage the activities of the Scheme and this is considered the key management personnel.